RambolpsDev/SettlersSix/README.md

 #### What Is It?

 Simple DirectMedia Layer is a cross-platform development library designed to provide low-level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL/Direct3D/Metal/Vulkan.
-It is used by video playback software, emulators, and popular games, including Valve's award-winning catalog and many Humble Bundle games.
+It is used by video playback software, emulators, and many popular games.

 #### How Am I Using It?